Coronavirus Update: Wednesday 20 May 2020

 We realise that the extraordinary circumstances caused by the COVID-19 virus will be making some of you anxious.
 If you are feeling very unwell, either mentally or physically, you should seek medical advice via NHS 111 or your GP.
 You can find other important safeguarding information and tips for managing your mental well-being here

 Please continue to follow government advice during the days/weeks ahead.
-And please find ways of staying in touch with your friends and family, even if you are required to self-isolate.
+And please continue to find ways of staying in touch with your friends and family, even if you are required to self-isolate.

-We look forward to seeing you all again in person when the government gives us the go-ahead to resume our normal operations.
-For now though, we must all commit to doing the best that we can to look after each other in these extremely unusual and challenging circumstances.
+We are very much looking forward to seeing you all again in person when it is safe to do so.
+For now though, we must all continue to do the best that we can to support each other in these extremely unusual and challenging circumstances.

 Has the government released a statement yet on the alternative arrangements that will be put into place following the cancellation of exams (and other formal assessments) in summer 2020 ?

-If the summer 2020 exams and assessments are cancelled, do I still need to be following the instructions of my teachers/pastoral mentor ?
+I am due to complete my course(s) at Runshaw in summer 2020.
+Given that the summer 2020 exams and assessments are cancelled, do I still need to be following the instructions of my teachers/pastoral mentor?

 Yes.
-Even though the summer 2020 exams have been cancelled, it is very important that you continue to complete your studies.
-Your teachers will be recommending your grade to the awarding bodies, but we do not yet have the precise details of the processes that this will involve, nor of all of the factors that will be taken into consideration.
-It is therefore essential that you continue to complete the work that you are being set.
-As well as providing additional evidence to inform your grade(s), the knowledge and skills that you are developing now will help to ensure that you are ready to progress to your next steps in education or employment when you have completed your studies at college.
+Even though the summer 2020 exams have been cancelled, it is important that you complete your studies – the knowledge and skills that you are developing now will help to ensure that you are fully prepared to progress to your next steps in education or employment when you have completed your studies at college.

 We recognise that some courses require use of specialist facilities that you will not have access to at home.
 Please be reassured that the grades you are awarded will not be negatively impacted by your lack of access to specialist resources at this time.